arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ### Set supervision in maintenance mode

-It is required to disable _cluster_ supervision in order to upgrade your _cluster.The following API calls will activate and de-activate the Maintenance mode of the Supervision job:
+It is required to disable _cluster_ supervision in order to upgrade your _cluster_.The following API calls will activate and de-activate the Maintenance mode of the Supervision job:

 You might use _curl_ to send the API call.